Clear Lake, Iowa: Gateway to North Iowa Aviation and Leisure

 Hours

-What is the closest airport to Clear Lake, Iowa?
+What is the closest airport for general aviation to Clear Lake, Iowa?